ikluft/AlertGizmo/README.md

 The source code repository is at [https://github.com/ikluft/AlertGizmo](https://github.com/ikluft/AlertGizmo).

 For a development environment, make sure Perl is installed.
+The minimum Perl version is 5.36 due to use of language features from 2024.
 Check first if binary packages are available for your OS & platform.
 More information can be found at [https://metacpan.org/dist/perl/view/INSTALL](https://metacpan.org/dist/perl/view/INSTALL).

 Then install App::cpanminus (cpanm), Dist::Zilla (dzil) and Perl::Critic (perlcritic).